1D-LSD: Austria

 According to the current legal situation, 1D-LSD is neither explicitly mentioned in the Narcotic Drugs Ordinance nor in the Psychotropic Substances Ordinance (SV/PV), thus it is neither to be classified as a narcotic drug in the sense of the SV nor as a psychotropic substance in the sense of the PV.

+Canada

+1D-LSD is not a controlled substance in Canada as of 2025.

 Germany

 Since the 14 June 2024 1D-LSD (and 1T-LSD) are covered by the German NpSG law.

+United States

+1D-LSD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.